OmniBrowser GuideBook

 # 4.12 Spatial Transcriptome

 Spatial Transcriptome data assign cell types to their locations in the histological sections.
 Only some of 10× official datasets contain spatial transcriptome data now.
-Select spatialTranscriptome in Study Meta tab of Search Page and apply the filter, datasets with spatial transcriptome data will show up.
+Select spatialTranscriptome in Study Meta tab of search page and apply the filter, datasets with spatial transcriptome data will show up.

-View spatial transcriptome data: Click on Spatial on the right side of Dimensional Reduction Page.
+View spatial transcriptome data: Click on Spatial on the right side of Dimensional Reduction page.
 Spatial information can also be related to different meta information on spatial plot.
 Click on some specific cell type to show its spatial distribution only.
 Specific gene expression level can also be displayed according to spatial distribution.
-Input and select genes in the expression box and click on View on the Plot to show.
+Input and select genes in the expression box and click View on the Plot to show.

-# 5. Cross-Dataset Analysis
+# 5. Cross-dataset Analysis

 # 5.1 Dimensional Reduction